timlukins/pixelmor/README.md

 _"Big Pixel Data" with Hadoop/Python/OpenCV_

 This is an article written to try and understand the current state-of-the-art in large scale image/video processing.
-It forms a set of tutorials that will perhaps help (or inspire) others, or maybe even grow into something more...
+It (ultimately?) forms a set of tutorials that will perhaps help (or inspire) others, or maybe even grow into something more...

 I'll start with the simplest case of what we can achieve with an established toolset - namely some Hadoop and a bit of OpenCV/Python.
 If you simply want to leverage an existing framework to grind image/video data, well, here's how.

 However, this rather more importantly shows up just what is deficient in such an approach.
 Particularly in the unique nature of problems presented by image/video data, and the end use-cases for it.
 Naturally the question emerges as to what would be a more principled way to process and analyse massive amounts of pixels (rather than characters)?

 This all assumes a certain familiarity with Hadoop based technologies, python and a fair smattering of computer vision.
-I myself am by not means an expert - even though these notes stem from a presentation I did some [while ago](present/anc09_cloudy_vision.pdf).
-The intention however is to be *pragmatic* rather than overly too bogged down in theory - except when it matters!
+I myself am by no means an expert - even though these notes stem from a presentation I did [a while ago in 2009](present/anc09_cloudy_vision.pdf).
+The intention however is to be *pragmatic* about how to go about this, to see what works for the sort of task we need to solve.

 Colour Count
 ------------